KZSC

 KZSC (88.1 FM) is a college radio station broadcasting from the campus of the University of California, Santa Cruz in Santa Cruz, California.
-It is a student run, community, non-commercial college radio station that serves as a training ground for UCSC students interested in broadcasting, media promotions, music, and journalism, as well as an outlet for many members of the Santa Cruz community.
+It is a student-run, community, non-commercial college radio station that serves as a training ground for UC Santa Cruz students interested in broadcasting, media promotions, music, and journalism, as well as an outlet for many members of the Santa Cruz community.

 Programming

-According to the KZSC Mission Statement, the station is "dedicated to airing alternative viewpoints that often differ from the broadcasts found on many commercial stations.
+According to the KZSC Mission Statement, the station is dedicated to "airing alternative viewpoints that often differ from the broadcasts found on many commercial stations".
 As such, the station has over 60 different shows that vary widely in genre, including sports, reggae, indie, folk, electronica, hip-hop, and a wide variety of international music, as well as a number of talk radio and public affairs programs.
-Approximately 70% of those shows are helmed by UCSC students, along with evening KPFA news broadcasts.
+Approximately 70% of those shows are helmed by UC Santa Cruz students, along with evening KPFA news broadcasts.
 It is also largely student-run in administrative matters.
-With a large following in the Santa Cruz and surrounding Counties, KZSC also has a good name amongst online listeners all over the world.
+With a large following in the Santa Cruz and surrounding counties, KZSC also has a good name and solid following amongst online listeners globally.
 The station has an iPhone app as well as online streaming from the official website and other online radio streaming sites, such as Tunein.
 The college radio station is an important part of the UC Santa Cruz campus and broader Santa Cruz community for new and local music, news and talk programming, and news and emergency updates.
 Though it is under the university jurisdiction, it is not funded by the university, being largely independent and listener sponsored.

-Students that have gone into media after KZSC include the founder of Santa Cruz local loud rock promoter Bane Shows, and Comedy Central writer Jesse Thorn.
+Among KZSC alumni who’ve made their mark in media are the founder of Santa Cruz’s loud-rock promoter Bane Shows; This American Life alum Stephanie Foo; producer Julie Snyder—co-creator of Serial and now at The New York Times; and Comedy Central writer Jesse Thorn.